 Marianne Dissard lived from her teenage years in the American West.
 She has toured her music worldwide, whether by foot with her donkey through the French Pyrénées or in China which she reached by Transsiberian rail.
 Trained as a documentary filmmaker at USC Film School in Los Angeles, she makes her own music videos and quirky films.
 Since moving back to Europe in 2013, Marianne produced a couple of French artists including Orso Jesenska, taught yoga in Paris and collaborated with Berlin choreographer Ami Garmon.

 French chanteuse Marianne Dissard was born in the Pyrénées and lived in the American West from the age of 16, most notably in Tucson, Arizona before moving back to Europe in 2013.

 Dissard’s third ‘official’ album, “The Cat.
-Not Me” (2013) was written with Sergio Mendoza (Y La Orkesta).
-It premiered at SXSW 2013 with Seattle musician/producer Budo and Andrew Joslyn (Macklemore) on violin.
+Not Me” (2013) was co-written and recorded with Sergio Mendoza (Y La Orkesta).
+It premiered at SXSW 2013 with Seattle musician/producer Budo and Andrew Joslyn (both with Macklemore & Ryan Lewis) on violin.
 After “L’Abandon”, hailed as a joyride, “The Cat.
 Not Me” harbors darker tales arising from the physical and mental exhaustion brought on by relentless touring.